nocentino/ModernStoragePlatformsForSqlServer/ModernStoragePlatformsForSqlServer/2-StorageSnapshotsForSqlServer.md

 # 2.2 - Cloning a snapshot to a new volume and attaching the database

-But restoring the entire database to recover one missing table seems a little heavy handed.
+But restoring the entire database to recover one missing table seems a little heavy-handed.
 Let's try another technique to get the database.
-Let's now clone the snapshot we took in the first activy to new volume in the server and then attaching the database.
-This way our primary database can stay online during the recovery process.
-And since snapshots share the same physical pages insude the array this operation will not consume any space in the array.
+Let's now clone the snapshot we took in the first activity to a new volume in the server and then attach the database.
+This way, our primary database can stay online during the recovery process.
+And since snapshots share the same physical pages inside the array, this operation will not consume any space in the array.

 1. **Create a New Volume**
     - Log into the FlashArray Web Interface, and **Click Storage**, **Volumes**.